“Nosy Iranja is the most beautiful beach I’ve ever seen,” Kary proclaimed.

 “Yes, but this is strong alcohol; it will kill any bugs or bacteria that may exist in it.”
 He can’t resist unique foodie experiences.
 I still say it was the repulsive-smelling fermented tea that made him sick in India.
 But I digress…

-The Long Trek Home
+The Long Trek Back

 By around 4 pm, it was time to get back into our boat to begin the journey back to the cruise ship before sunset.
 The sandbar was gone, and the sky was starting to look ominous.
 We greeted a local with an oxcart before boarding our transport.

 About 15 minutes into the journey, the gray sky turned black and opened up, making the water even choppier, lifting me up and slamming me back onto that hard plastic seat.
 The canopy had to be removed because it was hindering our speed, so add getting wet to my misery.
+I bitterly regretted not throwing my travel raincoat (takes up almost no room and extremely light) into my daypack.

 I glanced at Kary.
 He was sitting on the opposite side, at the back of the boat, looking out into the ocean.
 Soaking wet, yet beaming.
 He caught my eye and tried, unsuccessfully, to wipe the smile off his face.